codesandbox/codesandbox-client/packages/homepage/content/articles/new-dashboard/index.md

 slug: new-dashboard
 authors: ['Ives van Hoorne']
 photo: https://avatars0.githubusercontent.com/u/587016?s=460&v=4
-title: Introducing Workspaces
+title: Introducing Teams
 description: A new dashboard that's built for collaboration.
 date: 2020-07-08
 ---

 While we often write code alone, creating products typically takes a whole group of people to work together.
-That's why we've rebuilt our dashboard with collaboration in mind, putting workspaces at its core.
+That's why we've rebuilt our dashboard with collaboration in mind, putting teams at its core.

-Workspaces are where individuals and teams of people can create and organize sandboxes.
+Teams are where individuals and teams of people can create and organize sandboxes.
 They enable you to keep your personal and work projects separate, as well as manage sandboxes more effectively.
-Everyone gets a private workspace, where you can experiment, work on side-projects, and keep whichever sandboxes you want to yourself.
-But now you can create shared workspaces too.
+Everyone gets a private dashboard, where you can experiment, work on side-projects, and keep whichever sandboxes you want to yourself.
+But now you can create team dashboards too.
 You might create one or more to work with a team, or on various projects.
 Then invite your friends and colleagues to join you, so you can all work on a set of shared sandboxes, sorted into folders.
 This is the best way to collaborate together on sandboxes.

-You can create a new workspace for your team [here](https://codesandbox.io/dashboard/settings/new)!
-In the future, you'll be able to set workspace-level settings and secrets too.
+You can create a new team [here](https://codesandbox.io/dashboard/settings/new)!
+In the future, you'll be able to set team-level settings and secrets too.

 ## A new-look dashboard

-But workspaces aren't the only new thing.
+But team dashboards aren't the only new thing.
 While staying close to what people are familiar with, we've refreshed the look and feel of the dashboard.
-This update evolves the design to bring through the
-[updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with large numbers of sandboxes a much better experience too.
+This update evolves the design to bring through the [updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with large numbers of sandboxes a much better experience too.